Fermentation in food processing: Discovery of the role of yeast

+"Cell-free fermentation"

 Nevertheless, it was known that yeast extracts can ferment sugar even in the absence of living yeast cells.
 While studying this process in 1897, the German chemist and zymologist Eduard Buchner of Humboldt University of Berlin, Germany, found that sugar was fermented even when there were no living yeast cells in the mixture, by an enzyme complex secreted by yeast that he termed zymase.
 In 1907 he received the Nobel Prize in Chemistry for his research and discovery of "cell-free fermentation".

 One year earlier, in 1906, ethanol fermentation studies led to the early discovery of oxidized nicotinamide adenine dinucleotide (NAD+).

 Uses

 Food fermentation is the conversion of sugars and other carbohydrates into alcohol or preservative organic acids and carbon dioxide.
 All three products have found human uses.
 The production of alcohol is made use of when fruit juices are converted to wine, when grains are made into beer, and when foods rich in starch, such as potatoes, are fermented and then distilled to make spirits such as gin and vodka.
 The production of carbon dioxide is used to leaven bread.
 The production of organic acids is exploited to preserve and flavor vegetables and dairy products.